Particular/docs.particular.net/nservicebus/azure-service-bus/multiple-namespaces-support.md

 snippet: single_namespace_partitioning_strategy_with_add_namespace

-With this strategy, the transport uses only a single namespace to send and receive messages, so only one namespace can be configured for the purpose of partitioning.
-When more than one namespace is specified for partitioning, then NServiceBus throws a `ConfigurationErrorsException` at startup.
+With this strategy, the transport uses only a single namespace to send and receive messages, hence only one namespace can be configured for the purpose of partitioning.
+When more than one namespace is specified for partitioning, then a [ConfigurationErrorsException](https://msdn.microsoft.com/en-us/library/system.configuration.configurationerrorsexception.aspx) will be thrown at startup.

 ## Round robin namespace partitioning

 The `RoundRobinNamespacePartitioning` can be used to avoid throttling by the service.
 With this strategy, the transport uses multiple namespaces for the communication between endpoints.
 Messages are sent to a single namespace and received from all namespaces.
 For sending operations, namespaces are chosen in a round-robin fashion.

 snippet: round_robin_partitioning_strategy

 Multiple namespaces have to be configured when using `RoundRobinNamespacePartitioning` strategy.
-When only one namespace is specified, then NServiceBus throws a `ConfigurationErrorsException` at startup.
+When only one namespace is specified, then a [ConfigurationErrorsException](https://msdn.microsoft.com/en-us/library/system.configuration.configurationerrorsexception.aspx) will be thrown at startup.

 ## Fail over namespace partitioning